sunshinejnjn/udp2raw/README.md

 ***LINK COMPENSATION*** Resend to deal with link packet loss.

+***DNS RESOLUTION*** Hostnames can be used in the `-r` option.
+The client will resolve the hostname on start and re-resolve it on every reconnection, ensuring the connection points to the latest IP address.
+This is enabled by default.
+Use `--disable-dns-resolve` to disable it.

 ### Keywords
 `Bypass UDP QoS` `Bypass UDP Blocking` `Bypass OpenVPN TCP over TCP problem` `OpenVPN over ICMP` `UDP to ICMP tunnel` `UDP to TCP tunnel` `UDP over ICMP` `UDP over TCP`